Boston Celtics: New York Knicks

 The rivalry between the Celtics and the New York Knicks stems from the location of the teams, both of which are in the NBA's Atlantic division.
-It is one of many rivalries between Boston and New York teams.
+It is one of many rivalries between Boston and New York teams, most notably the New York Yankees and the Boston Red Sox in Major League Baseball.
 Boston and New York are also the only two original NBA franchises that have remained in the same city for the duration of their existence.
 The teams have played 512 games against each other during the regular season, with the Celtics winning 276 times.
 The two teams have also faced each other 61 times during the playoffs, with the Celtics winning 34 times.

 Philadelphia 76ers

-The Celtics and the Philadelphia 76ers are the two teams who have the most meetings in the NBA playoffs, playing each other in 19 series, of which the Celtics have won 12.
+The Celtics and the Philadelphia 76ers are the two teams who have the most meetings in the NBA playoffs, playing each other in 22 series, of which the Celtics have won 15.
 The 76ers are considered the Celtics' biggest rival in the Eastern Conference.
 The rivalry reached its peak when players Bill Russell and Wilt Chamberlain of the 76ers played each other from 1965 to 1968.
 Their play would result in the Celtics not winning every NBA Finals series in the 1960s when the 76ers won in 1967.